loophp/collection/README.md

 [The API][28] will give you a pretty good idea of the existing methods and what you can do with them.

-I'm doing my best to keep the documentation up to date; if you found something odd, please let me know in the [issue queue][34].
+We are doing our best to keep the documentation up to date; if you found something odd, please let us know in the [issue queue][34].

 ## Code quality, tests, benchmarks